Home Consciousness How Your Faith in Soulmates Is Affecting Your Relationship—What Science Has to Say

 Relationships grow with mutual effort and love only.

 Which group do you belong to?
-The answer that you’ll give will define the growth or the conclusion of the relationship that you are in.
+The answer that you’ll give will define the growth or conclusion of the relationship that you are in.

 Those who think soulmates exist tend to lose their partner more often.
-They exhaust themselves with too many analytical thoughts:
+They exhaust themselves with too many analytical thoughts.

 2. What’s the best that can be done by me?

-People who believe in growth ask questions to themselves:
+People who believe in growth ask themselves:

 1. Are we good together?

-Belief in destiny
+Believe in destiny

 Believers in growth